 Drink water at least every 20 minutes.
-To prevent heat stress and heat stroke, you should stay hydrated when outside.
-If you're going to be outside for more than an hour, you should add a sports drink to replenish electrolytes. - 3.
-Play it safe.
-At the playground, take a good look at the equipment.
-It should be in good shape.
-Also, make sure the slides and other surfaces are cool enough to be comfortable. - 4.
-Big adventure?
+To prevent heat stress and heat stroke, you should stay hydrated when outside on hot, humid days.
+If you're going to be outside for more than an hour, you should add a sports drink to replenish electrolytes.

+3. Big adventure?
 Brag about it.

 Tell someone where you're going and when you expect to be back.

-Someone needs to know where you plan to be.
-If you're going camping or hiking, take a first aid kit with you.
-It should include antibiotic ointment, adhesive bandages, anti-itch gels, an Ace bandage, and emergency hydration and electrolyte replacement. - 5.
-Scan for bad plants.
+Someone needs to know where you plan to be, just in case.
+Take a first aid kit with you.
+It should include antibiotic ointment, adhesive bandages, anti-itch gels, an Ace bandage, and emergency hydration and electrolyte replacement drinks or packs.

+4. Scan for bad plants.

 Learn to recognize poison ivy and poison oak, and steer clear.
-You should also be familiar with other poisonous plants.
+You should also be familiar with other poisonous plants, like nightshade.
 When hiking carry a book with photos of plants to refer to in cases of doubt.

-Yes, you could look them up on your phone, but if you're out of range, you'll want a paper copy. - 6.
-Go broad.
+5. Go broad.

 Use a "broad spectrum" sunscreen.
 Broad spectrum screens both UVB and UVA rays, and you need it even if it's not a super sunny day.
 UV rays are strongest between 10 a.m. and 4 p.m.